The Core Curriculum

 Residential Construction

 This track enables students to specialize in residential single or multifamily projects and expand their building science basis specifically to housing applications, while maintaining a strong management orientation.
-It comprises 22 credits, including Systems Approach to Residential Construction, Advanced Residential Building Science, and Building Testing and Diagnostics.
-Note that some classes are offered only during the daytime.
+It comprises a 2 credit foundation course, 22 credits, including Systems Approach to Residential Construction, Advanced Residential Building Science, and Building Testing and Diagnostics, and 5 elective credits.

 Residential Construction Coursework